-There is, of course, an abundance of wildlife with a wide variety of birds and red squirrels on the feeders we put out in the gardens surrounding the cottages.
+There is, of course, still an abundance of wildlife with a wide variety of birds and red squirrels on the feeders we put out in the cottage gardens throughout the year.
 There are also hares and roedeer in the neighbouring fields and often birds of prey overhead.

-Wildlife photographer Karen Miller recently stayed in one of our cottages and has written a blog about her experience as well as taking some genuinely amazing pictures.
+Wildlife photographer Karen Miller stayed in one of our cottages in February and has written a blog about her experience as well as taking some genuinely amazing pictures.

 The link to her blog is:-

-You can walk up to the track to the top of Cairngorm, canoe on Loch Morlich or Loch Insh, visit the beaches at Findhorn or Nairn, enjoy the adventure park at Landmark in Carrbridge or explore the numerous trails in Abernethy Forest.
-The city of Inverness is not far away, nor is the Wildlife Park at Kincraig , Loch Ness or Culloden Battlefield.
+You can walk up the tracks to the top of Cairngorm, explore the numerous trails in Abernethy Forest, canoe on Loch Morlich or Loch Insh, visit the beaches at Findhorn or Nairn, or enjoy the adventure park at Landmark in Carrbridge.
+The city of Inverness is close by, as is the Wildlife Park at Kincraig , Loch Ness and Culloden Battlefield.